Syria tops the list of deadliest places for aid workers for the second consecutive year

 “Over the years, aid workers have become a target in Syria.
 Though they are at the forefront of the humanitarian response, and deliver vital help to civilians in need, warring parties don’t hesitate to kill, arrest, and detain aid workers,” says Wouter Schaap, CARE’s Syria director.
 “The massive air and ground attacks on civilians are affecting us and our local partners.
 This horrible statistic proves that humanitarian aid is a matter of life or death, especially in Syria.”

 The violence against aid workers in Syria has risen by over 44 percent compared to 2017, when 29 humanitarians were killed in the same period.
-South Sudan, CAR, Afghanistan, Nigeria, Somalia, Azerbaijan, DRCongo, Myanmar and Yemen join Syria on the list of the most dangerous places to be an aid worker.
+South Sudan, Central African Republic (CAR), Afghanistan, Nigeria, Somalia, Azerbaijan, DRCongo, Myanmar and Yemen join Syria on the list of the most dangerous places to be an aid worker.
 CARE’s analysis is based on the Aid Worker Security Database.

 The shocking numbers come ahead of World Humanitarian Day on 19 August, which is held annually in memory of the 22 people who died in 2003 in an attack on the UN headquarters in Baghdad.
 The day pays tribute to humanitarian workers who risk their lives in humanitarian crises, and to raise awareness of the millions of families affected by war and insecurity worldwide.